SamDelgado/jQuery-Touch-Events/README.md

 # jQuery Touch Events

 This jQuery plugin provides additional touch events that can be used when developing for mobile devices.
 The events are also compatible with desktop browsers to ensure ultimate compatibility for your projects.
+This plugin was created by Ben Major, but I have tweaked it to be compatible with browserify, allowing you to "require" it in your app.

 As explained, the events are each triggered by native touch events, or alternatively by click events.
 The plugin automatically detects whether the user's device is touch compatible, and will use the correct native events whenever required.
 It is hoped that these events will help to aid single-environment development with jQuery for mobile web app development.